Potash production came to an end after 120 years

-Potash production at the Sigmundshall plant will end on 21 December 2018.
-After almost 120 years of potash mining, the economically recoverable deposits have been exhausted and work between 1,100 and 1,400 meters deep pushed people and technology to their limits.
+On December 21, 2018, potash mining at the Sigmundshall plant came to an end.
+After almost 120 years of potash mining, the economically recoverable reserves have been exhausted and the work at depths of between 1,100 and 1,400 meters is pushing people and technology to their limits.

-In addition to the necessary safety work, which will take several years to complete, K+S would like to develop the site into an innovation center for testing and establishing new business segments.
+Apart from the required securing work, which will take several more years, K+S is develwould like to develop the site into an innovation center for testing and establishing new business areas.

 Our products are certified according to international standards and norms.
 Here you can find our current certificates.